SLog Score

 • M = Mental Preparation

-• "M" prepares the mind, but does not trump practicing the skills of your sport
+• "M" prepares the mind, but does not replace practicing the skills

 Progress Chart

-Silhouettes of people playing soccer, basketball, and tennis during sunset.
+Silhouettes of people playing soccer, basketball, and tennis during sunset – working on their skills.

-• Practicing your sport through focus on specific skills as well as participation in games and team practices.
+• It includes focused practice on specific skills, as well as participation in games and team practices.

-• You need to practice your skills and get game experience.
+• You must deliberately practice your skills and gain meaningful game experience.

 Skill Development